 It’s important to highlight that as sexual desire and the ability to achieve and maintain erections decrease with age, it may also lead to erectile dysfunction.

-Think about it this way, the penis acts like a muscle, so it needs to be used on a regular basis to maintain its health and strength.
+Think about it this way, the penis acts like a muscle (it's not a muscle, just a metaphor), so it needs to be used on a regular basis to maintain its health and strength.
 For instance, we mentioned that nocturnal erections or “nighttime erections'' are to preserve the penile tissue and to make sure that it stays elastic.
 It’s the same concept when not having sex.
-If you’re not having sex or regular (healthy) erections, then it may lead to less erections in the long run.
+If you’re not having sex or regular (healthy) erections, then it may lead to fewer erections in the long run.

 So ideally, you should try to have more erections in a day and/or have sex more often.

 BDE Style tip: If you get an erection, act on it!
 Don't try to hide it or make it go away.
-Exercise it by pushing/letting blood flow in.
+Exercise it by allowing it to happen.
+Let the blood flow in.
 Remember, it's supposed to be a good thing to have an erection.
 And if it's during an awkward time (Hopefully not) and someone stares...so what.
 That's their problem and not yours.
 Having an erection is not a problem, always remember that!